melo936/ChromiumHardening/flags/flags.md

 <details><summary>Enabled</summary><p>

 * #back-forward-cache - **Enabled force caching all pages (experimntal)**
-	* Make sure you are using `#http-cache-partitioning` and command line flags
+	* Make sure you are using command line flags
 * #calculate-native-win-occlusion
 * #enable-lite-video
 * #enable-parallel-downloading
+* #enable-skia-renderer
 * #enable-throttle-display-none-and-visibility-hidden-cross-origin-iframes
-* #enable-vulkan - Disabled, due to causing completely black web pages and making browser laggy
+* #enable-vulkan - Disabled, due to causing completely black web pages and making browsers laggy
 	* This flag is enabled by default on some/most devices
 	* If you don't experience the same problem, keep this flag default
+* #enable-webassembly-lazy-compilation
+	* This flag is placebo when JITLess mode or `#edge-enable-super-duper-secure-mode` are enabled
 * #intensive-wake-up-throttling - **Enabled**
 	* `Enabled 10 seconds after a tab is hidden` should improve battery life.
 However, you might have (pausing) issues on some websites which don't use the native downloading system
 * #lite-video-force-override-decision